SOC 231: Introduction to Juvenile Delinquency (3 credits)

 Upon completion of the course, the student will be able to:

-- Display an understanding of the multiple causes of juvenile delinquency.
+- Explain the multiple causes of juvenile delinquency.

-- Identify differences in male and female offenders.
+- Describe the differences in male and female offenders.

 Degrees and Certificates